 Looking for places to retire in the USA that will make you a little smarter?
 Located in the majestic Blue Ridge Mountains, Asheville is home to a string of independent bookshops and offers plenty of opportunities to learn.
 And, every Friday night, the city’s downtown area turns into a massive drum party, where everyone’s welcome to join the fray.
 To make things even better, Asheville has a handful of attractions that will make your trip even more worthwhile, such as America’s largest home – the Biltmore Estate of George W. Vanderbilt.

-Also, did you know Beaufort in NC is one of the best places for sailing in the United States?
+Also, did you know Beaufort in North Carolina is one of the best places for sailing in the United States?
 Read my full blog post to learn more about it

 Kansas, Missouri isn’t nicknamed and billed as the city of fountains for nothing.
 As you explore the city, you’ll find a multitude of stunning fountains that will unleash your inner shutterbug.